Thomas-Gottwald/NLP4/README.md

 yake_extraction(text, number_of_keyphrases=10, language='en', words_in_keyphrase=10, deduplication_threshold=0.5)
 ```
 <ins>**<span style="font-size:13px;">Input:</span>**</ins>
-text:This Parameter is the String where you want to extract the keywords/phrases.
+*text*:This Parameter is the String where you want to extract the keywords/phrases.
-number_of_keyphrases: With that integer you can define how many keywords/phrases you want to extract.
+*number_of_keyphrases*: With that integer you can define how many keywords/phrases you want to extract.
-language: This string defines the language of the text, where you want to extract the data.
+*language*: This string defines the language of the text, where you want to extract the data.
-words_in_keyphrase: This Parameter is an integer which defines the number of words in a keyphrase.
+*words_in_keyphrase*: This Parameter is an integer which defines the number of words in a keyphrase.
 If you actually want
 to extract single keywords you might use the value "1" otherwise you get longer phrases.
 deduplication_threshold: With that threshold it is possible to finetune the extraction.
 So that the several Keyphrases
 consists out of duplication.